 - Consolidated-Vultee BT-13 Valiant

 Meetings are usually the third Sunday of each month at 2 PM (but check the calendar for the exact schedule, as this will sometimes vary).

 Our museum is staffed on the first and third Saturday of each month from 10 AM until 3 PM.
 However, we can generally arrange to have the museum open for groups or other visitors at other times with some advance notice.

-Most work on the aircraft and the hangar is performed on Saturdays, and on Wednesday evenings.
+Most work on the aircraft and the hangar is performed on Saturdays, Tuesdays, and on Wednesday evenings.
 Visitors are welcome during the work sessions (especially visitors who don’t mind getting their hands dirty!).

 The Houston Wing began as the West Houston Squadron, a Squadron of the West Texas Wing, in June 1978.
 Starting from three members and operating only member-owned aircraft, it has now grown to over 100 members and six assigned CAF warbirds.
 In 2012, the West Houston Squadron petitioned CAF Headquarters and the West Texas Wing for realignment as a direct-reporting unit (a Wing) rather than a Squadron of the West Texas Wing.
 Upon acceptance of this request, the West Houston Squadron became the Houston Wing.

 By 1982, the Squadron had grown to about 35 members and had been assigned its first CAF aircraft, the N3N.
 This was a true project, with the airframe coming from two separate aircraft and arriving by truck.
 It would be eight years before its first flight.